sodafoundation/api/README.md

 ### Structure
 The current PoC code consists of three main components: api, orchestration and adapter.
-Those three components communicate with each other through gRPC with the help of etcd.
+Those three components communicate with each other with the help of etcd.

 * API module manages the request about storage resources, such as volumes, databases, file systems, policys and so forth.